humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

       <p>As mentioned in FAQ item #2 above, this course is based on material we've crafted for the Coursera MOOC Specialization on Mobile Cloud Computing with Android.
 This
         material is intended for self-motivated students who
         <ul>
-        <li> Know Java, Eclipse, and Git (or can learn them quickly on
+        <li> Know Java, Android Studio, IntelliJ, and Git (or can learn them quickly on
         their own)
         <li> Want to understand both the concepts and
         practice of developing object-oriented and generic software applications and services